Close Menu

 “Millennials have a great chance right now to take advantage of (low tax rates),” said Smith.

-One in five millennials is doing just that, as 19.5% say they are contributing to a Roth 401(k), above the 18% of all 401(k) savers, according to Fidelity.
+One in five millennials is doing just that, as 19.5% say they are contributing to a Roth 401(k), above the 18% of all 401(k) savers, as reported by Fidelity.
 Many millennials are saving more, too.
 Fidelity reports that 11.2% of millennials increased their 401(k) contribution rates in the final three months of 2025.

 Millennials with high-deductible health savings plans at work can also take advantage of low tax rates by signing up for a health savings account (HSA).
 This type of health plan is triple-tax advantaged, as contributions are tax-deductible, your money grows tax-free, and withdrawals are tax-free, too.